 It also works in the opposite way.
 If the garage door is experiencing any hindrance while opening, it puts pressure on the garage door opener’s motor.
-The sensitivity function halts the operation instantly, so that the door doesn’t get damaged.
+The sensitivity function halts the operation instantly so the door doesn’t get damaged.

-There are two different ways to adjust the sensitivity on a garage door opener:
+There are two different ways to adjust the sensitivity of a garage door opener:

 To increase the pressure, you have to open the door all the way.
-Then, locate the nut on the screw that sticks out from the back of the garage door opener.
+Then, locate the nut on the screw sticking out from the back of the garage door opener.